sarahmeow86/Artix-Installer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-V3 License.
 See [LICENSE](LICENSE) for details.